veyon/docs/Development/CrossCompilingForWindows.md

 ## Compiling and building the installer

-* Change into the iTALC source directory and type
+* Change into the Veyon source directory and type

   ```
   mkdir b